 The Syndicated Loan Facility also includes financial covenants which stipulate that we must meet certain quarterly equity ratio and net debt ratio targets in the years ended December 31, 2016 and 2017, as well as revenue and EBITDA performance targets in the year ended December 31, 2017.
 The equity ratio and the net debt ratio are calculated quarterly on the basis of the Group's consolidated quarterly reports.
 During the years ended December 31, 2016 and 2017, these covenants of the Syndicated Loan Facility were not met by us.
 Subsequent to each relevant year end, we obtained formal written waivers for the breach of such covenants.
+We obtained such waivers from the various lenders under this facility for years ended December 31, 2016, December 31, 2017 and December 31, 2018.
+We have entered into discussions with the various lenders under the facility to obtain a further waiver of certain covenants of the facility for the year ended December 31, 2019.
 See "Risk Factors-We have been in default under our syndicated loan facility, which limits our liquidity and could result in the lenders accelerating amounts we owe to them under the facility."